 - securities of one or more issuers;

 - one or more currencies;

 - one or more commodities;

-- any other financial, economic or other measure or instrument, including the occurrence or nonoccurrence of any event or circumstance;
+- any other financial, economic or other measure or instrument, including the occurrence or non-occurrence of any event or circumstance;

-- one or more indices; and/or
+- one or more indices: and/or

 - one or more baskets of the items described above.

 An indexed debt security may provide either for cash settlement or for physical settlement by delivery of the underlying security or another property of the type listed above.
 An indexed debt security may also provide that the form of settlement may be determined at our option or at the holder's option.
-Some indexed debt securities may be convertible, exercisable or exchangeable, at our option or the holder's option, into or for securities of The Goldman Sachs Group, Inc.
+Some indexed debt securities may be convertible, exercisable or exchangeable, at our option or the holder's option, into or for securities of The Goldman Sachs Group, Inc. or an issuer other than The Goldman Sachs Group, Inc.

 An indexed debt security may bear interest at a fixed or floating rate, if specified in your prospectus supplement.
-Unless otherwise indicated in your prospectus supplement, indexed debt securities that bear interest at a fixed rate will bear interest as described above under "- Fixed Rate Debt Securities" and indexed debt securities that bear interest at a floating rate will bear interest as described above under "- Fixed Rate Debt Securities" and indexed debt securities that bear interest at a floating rate will bear interest as described above under "- Fixed Rate Debt Securities".
+Unless otherwise indicated in your prospectus supplement, indexed debt securities that bear interest at a fixed rate will bear interest as described above under "- Fixed Rate Debt Securities" and indexed debt securities that bear interest at a floating rate will bear interest as described above under "- Floating Rate Debt Securities".